CrescentonC/mlscript/icfp24-artifact-response/response.md

 # Review #70A

-The setup is, unfortunately, fairly cumbersome.
+> The setup is, unfortunately, fairly cumbersome.
 It's written in Scala, accepts -- alternatively -- Haskell syntax, and generates OCaml.
 Not many people (hopefully) will be in a situation like this one to reuse this software.

+We concur that the current setup seems to be less than ideal, and we do anticipate that later we will generate and test Mlscript programs directly instead of OCaml, which we currently rely on due to the flexibility of its type system and the availability of its optimizing native code compiler `ocamlopt`.
+While Mlscript has a very flexible type system, its optimizing compiler is still under active development so we are currently unable to further streamline the setup in this regard.
+As for the Haskell inputs, since we use the `nofib` test suites this is also somewhat unfortunately inevitable.
+We do hope that our port of the `nofib` tests can contribute to a more comprehensive call-by-value benchmark suite for functional programs.

-While I love the contribution made by the authors, it's hard for me to see the artifact as a reference implementation:
+> While I love the contribution made by the authors, it's hard for me to see the artifact as a reference implementation:
-  - what parts exist because of the setup, and what's intrinsic of the contribution? (sad given that the contribution is about eliminating intermediate representations)
+>  - what parts exist because of the setup, and what's intrinsic of the contribution? (sad given that the contribution is about eliminating intermediate representations)

-  - a handful of comments in the codebase, increasing the amount of detective work required;
+>  - a handful of comments in the codebase, increasing the amount of detective work required;

-  - many pieces of code were commented out, rather than removed or given a rationale on why it's there.
+>  - many pieces of code were commented out, rather than removed or given a rationale on why it's there.

-What I would've hoped for this artifact was the main contribution to exist standalone (either via a parametrised AST or the glue code to exist elsewhere).
+> What I would've hoped for this artifact was the main contribution to exist standalone (either via a parametrised AST or the glue code to exist elsewhere).
 For instance, `registerExprToType` in `Deforest.scala` is still dealing with quirks inherited from the Haskell syntax.